asdaa0/HWIDGEN-SRC/docs/Documentation.md

 ## Is the tool "hwidgen" a legal activation method?

 It's a **gray-zone**.
-The tool itself is against Microsoft Windows 10 ToS, however the used methods are controversial and theoretically legal because they are not hacking, manipulating any official Windows files or altering official servers.
+The tool itself is _against Microsoft Windows 10 ToS_, however the used methods are controversial and theoretically legal because they are not hacking, manipulating any official Windows files or altering official servers.

 ### Anti-Virus Scanner